bfolkens/aws-tools/README.md

 # Other Projects

 This project is highly opinionated.
-You may find the following projects more flexible, expansive:
+You may find the following projects more flexible, expansive, or interesting:

 * [swoodford/aws](https://github.com/swoodford/aws)